Homeschool Holiday Break: A Refreshing Way to Recharge Your Family

-During the winter season, a homeschool holiday break can be the best way to get your homeschool back on track.
-Learn how to keep your kids learning while having fun.
+During the winter season, a homeschool holiday break can be the perfect way to get your homeschool back on track.
+You can keep your kids learning while having fun—and sneak in a little rest for yourself, too.

 Ah, winter.
 The fluffy white snow.
-Cold crisp mornings.
-Fire blazing.
+Crisp, cold mornings.
+A fire blazing.
 A hot cup of coffee and a good book.
 Just like a greeting card, right?

 Sometimes…

-Other times, it looks a bit more like a scene out of a Black Friday commercial.
-Rushing around, shoveling knee-deep snow, dealing with power outages, over-scheduled weeks, workdays, meals on the run, colds…you name it, it’s on your to-do list.
+Other times, it feels like a scene out of a Black Friday commercial.
+You’re rushing around, shoveling knee-deep snow, dealing with power outages, managing over-scheduled weeks, workdays, meals on the run, and colds.

 It’s exhausting.